 If you’re a .NET developer, then it’s overwhelmingly likely that you’re a Visual Studio user.
 There are alternatives to it, sure.
-But the product from the Redmond giant is the go-to when it comes to developing for the .NET framework.
+But the product from the Redmond giant is the go-to when it comes to developing .NET applications.

 For a newcomer, though, things can get confusing since Visual Studio isn’t a single thing.